Creating, Editing and Deleting Annotations

 Click and drag to adjust the size of the grid for easy interaction and viewing!

-The left side bar will show all the Object Labels with an option to create Instances of that Object Label.
-There are two ways to create an Instance of an Object Label:
+The left side bar will show all the Object Labels with an option to create Entities of that Object Label.
+There are two ways to create an Entity of an Object Label:

 - 1.Click on the "+" button next to the corresponding Object Label;